ALL ABOUT OUR ORGANISATION

 — Itsup2u Initiative

 CELLS delivers proven and effective interventions that address initial and re-offending behaviors via preventative awareness, diversionary programs, and follow on support, including onward progression through our itsup2u initiative.

 CELLS believe every child deserves to understand the consequences of their actions.
 However, much of our work is with disadvantaged and excluded CYP often with complex needs who are deemed hardest to engage and are often peripheral or active offenders.
-Many come from injurious homes and lacking positive role-models, leaving them extremely susceptible to crime, gangs, and exploitation.
+Many come from injurious homes and lack positive role-models, leaving them extremely susceptible to crime, gangs and exploitation.

 We deliver projects in collaboration with schools (all-types), families, police, local authorities, YOT, Social Services, Safer Stronger Communities, Local-Integration Teams, and Family Intervention programmes.
 Our overall aim is to provide early intervention to steer CYP away from involvement with crime.